arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 Different utilities already can convert functions to REST api (or maybe in future we'll use some other network API?).
 More to come, maybe we should expect utilities to auto-wrap your functions for calling from other languages.

-Code should be written to be used by other code first.
+Code should be designed to be used by other code first.
 Convenience CLI utilities sooner or later become part of bigger automated pipelines if no other API proposed.